1. Think big.

 There’s always someone with more readers, someone faster, smarter, more talented and savvy.
 You’re not all that, and neither am I. That’s why I try to keep it real.
 For all the rewriting I do here, I don’t want to end up editing my image when you’re coming to me with a level of trust in my honesty.

 6. Know how big you can be.

-Not only are quantity and quality not mutually exclusive, but I’ve discovered quantity can improve quality as much as it goes the other way.
+Not only are quantity and quality not mutually exclusive, they can feed one another.
 Have you thought about why it is you want to grow your readership?
 The answer can be more meaningful and fulfilling than your own popularity, your ego.
 There is a satisfaction that comes from resonating with a larger crowd, degrees of insight and perspective a larger following can offer.
 You expand possibilities for yourself, viewers, and your community.

 7. Know why you’re here.